 Test 4 checks for available short circuit capacity at the distribution station and upstream transmission station.
 If there is no available short circuit capacity, the calculator will output “fail” due to the limits already being reached as per the microFIT TIR.
 Short circuit limits at the Transmission Station high or low voltage bus must not be exceeded by the addition of generation facilities (a bus is a conductor in a station to which elements such as transformers or transmission circuits are connected).
 As a result, connection of the project would create a fault level which is beyond the mandatory Transmission System Code limit, as specified in Appendix 2 of Transmission System Code.

 Hydro One Networks Inc. (“Hydro One”) is pleased to provide this capacity calculator (“Calculator”) to assist generators in providing capacity information.
 While we believe this Calculator will be a helpful tool, we caution you that this Calculator and the information contained in or generated by it (collectively the “Materials”) are provided to you for your information only.
 In that the Calculator has been established only to provide estimated capacity information Hydro One is not in a position to confirm its completeness, timeliness or accuracy.
 In addition, Hydro One may, from time to time, make changes to the Materials without notice.
-Please note that information regarding capacity availability changes frequently and the information provided may not be current and may be approximately 30 days old.
+Please note that information regarding capacity availability may not be current.

 In no event shall Hydro One be liable for any damages of any kind related to the use or misuse of the Materials.
 Hydro One is not making any representations of any kind or nature, and disclaims all warranties, whether express or implied, in respect of the Materials, including the implied warranties of fitness for a particular purpose, merchantability, expectation of privacy and non-infringement.
 Notwithstanding your use of the Materials or the information generated by this Capacity Calculator.
 Please note that Hydro One is not allocating Capacity for your project based on the use of this tool.